-- 1. Where Article 6(1)(a) applies the controller shall be able to demonstrate that unambiguous 87 consent was given by the data subject. - 1a.
-Where article 9(2)(a) applies, the controller shall be able to demonstrate that explicit consent was given by the data subject. - 2.
-If the data subject's consent is to be given in the context of a written declaration which also concerns other matters, the request for consent must be presented in a manner which is clearly distinguishable (...) from the other matters. - 3.
-The data subject shall have the right to withdraw his or her consent at any time.
-The withdrawal of consent shall not affect the lawfulness of processing based on consent before its withdrawal (...). - 4. (...).
+- 1. Where Article 6(1)(a) applies the controller shall be able to demonstrate that unambiguous 180 consent was given by the data subject. - 1a.
+Where Article 9(2)(a) applies, the controller shall be able to demonstrate that explicit consent was given by the data subject. - 2.
+If the data subject's consent is to be given in the context of a written declaration which also concerns other matters, the request for consent must be presented in a manner which is clearly distinguishable (...) from the other matters, in an intelligible and easily accessible form, using clear and plain language.